manuvn/sigma-delta-neural-networks/Cortex.md

   - Matrix multiplication cost is also eliminated.
   - Therefore, Main differentiators are
       - compute cost changes from O(n^2) to O(n).
-      - Memory access cost per bit is so much lower than
+      - Memory access cost per bit is so much lower than with standard memory.
   - Per spike cost for the neuron is 10 pJ in the current 180 nm, 1.8V implementation.
 How to lower it further?
       - Technology scaling
       - Cut Vdd to 1V or lower.